IEDIB/mqwidgets2/README.md

 - lang? = 'en' | 'es' | 'ca': The language of the GUI.
 If this option is not specified, the detected browser language is used with fallback 'en'.

-- engine = The URL that gives access to the CAS backend.
+- engine[] = The URL that gives access to the CAS backend or the literal 'nerdamer'.
 You can use ```https://piworld.es/mqwdemo/api/``` solely for demo purposes.
 Please, do not use this backend for production since it limits the number of requests.
 In the future, this option will also allow to execute a reduced version of the CAS in the browser without the need to setup a backend server.
+The first item in the list will be the default engine used.

 - mqwBaseurl? = The url of your distribution of the MQWidgets library.
 By default it is set to ```https://iedib.github.io/mqwidgets2/dist/```, but you are free to host your own copy of the dist folder.
 Bear in mind, that the Mathquill dependency must be located at ```/lib/mathquill.matrix.min.js``` relative to the *dist* URL.